adityamadan23/adityamadan23/README.md

 ### 👋 Hey there

 I'm Aditya, feel free to call me Adi.
-I work as a Software Engineer at Google.
+I work as a Software Engineer at Google in Mountain View, California.
 I work on Distributed Systems in C++.

 I'm interested in the following areas 👇
 - Quantitative Finance Algorithmic Research & Development